 In the spring of 2010, an Arizona charter bus rear-ended a truck, veered and then tumbled off the road, killing six and injuring 15 others.
 The accident injured three children.
 An 11-year-old was in critical condition after suffering two cracked ribs.
 Other survivors of the crash suffered life-threatening injuries including bleeding in the brain, broken spines and damaged lungs.

 The bus and its parent company, an investigation determined, were operating illegally.
 It had applied for permission to operate in the US, but the Department of Transportation denied its application because it did not meet federal requirements requiring drug and alcohol testing of its drivers and proper vehicle maintenance.
 Additionally, the company had been without insurance for almost a year at the time of the accident.

 Poorly trained drivers and unlicensed charter bus companies put their passengers at risk when they operate in ignorance of the law.
 Passengers considering traveling via charter bus should research the bus company carefully and keep the following points in mind:

 People injured in charter bus accidents should hold companies that cut corners responsible.
 Transportation authorities cannot be everywhere, and some unscrupulous companies take advantage of this, operating with lax safety standards, without proper insurance coverage or without proper training for their drivers.
-Contact a Virginia personal injury attorney at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. to hold negligent parties responsible.
+Contact a Washington DC personal injury attorney at Koonz, McKenney, Johnson & DePaolis L.L.P. to hold negligent parties responsible.